philippgille/chromem-go/README.md

 In December 2023, when I wanted to play around with retrieval augmented generation (RAG) in a Go program, I looked for a vector database that could be embedded in the Go program, just like you would embed SQLite in order to not require any separate DB setup and maintenance.
 I was surprised when I didn't find any, given the abundance of embedded key-value stores in the Go ecosystem.

-At the time most of the popular vector databases like Pinecone, Qdrant, Milvus, Weaviate and others were not embeddable at all.
-ChromaDB was, but only in Python.
+At the time most of the popular vector databases like Pinecone, Qdrant, Milvus, Chroma, Weaviate and others were not embeddable at all or only in Python or JavaScript/TypeScript.

 Then I found [@eliben](https://github.com/eliben)'s [blog post](https://eli.thegreenplace.net/2023/retrieval-augmented-generation-in-go/) and [example code](https://github.com/eliben/code-for-blog/tree/eda87b87dad9ed8bd45d1c8d6395efba3741ed39/2023/go-rag-openai) which showed that with very little Go code you could create a very basic PoC of a vector database.